-So here are the details which are spoilers.
-Kaylene and Drew had their twins via IVF and Vanessa is not only no nurse but the woman's whose eggs were used and now she not only wants her children but also Kaylene's pilot husband.
+So here are the details to "The Wrong Mother" which are spoilers.
+Kaylene and Drew had their twins via IVF and Vanessa is not only no nurse but the woman's whose eggs were used and now she not only wants her children but also Kaylene's handsome husband.
 With that said what you get in "The Wrong Mother" is really just the norm and so we see how Vanessa operates behind the scenes from getting rid of anyone who threatens to reveal what she is up to, to getting rid of a beloved pet so that she can replace it and seem like a hero to the children.
 And just as typically we see how Kaylene finds herself realising Vanessa is manipulative and having to battle to protect her family.
-It would be a lie if I said that "The Wrong Mother" is not entirely cliche as I don't think there is anything in this movie which is cliche.
+It would be a lie if I said that "The Wrong Mother" is not entirely cliche as I don't think there is anything in this movie which isn't cliche.

 But for fans of these made for TV movies "The Wrong Mother" is still watch-able as many of the others are with a nice cast delivering their characters in, well thankfully not an awkward manner which certainly helps.
 And much of what makes "The Wrong Mother" watch-able is that Brooke Nevin does a nice job of bringing out Vanessa's spiteful side with that mix of those classic evil stares and her character's controlling nature.